Dimers on Riemann surfaces and compactified free field: Introduction

-Using their approach, Berestycki, Laslier, and Ray managed to obtain a very powerful universality result on convergence of $h_k - \EE h_k$.
-However, the identification of the limit with the compactified free field is missing.
-One of the main motivations of this work is to fill this gap.
+As we already emphasized, the approach of~\cite{BerestyckiLaslierRayI,BerestyckiLaslierRayII} does not allow to identify the limit of $h_k - \EE h_k$ with the compactified free field (unlike in the simply connected case, where the identification with the $\GFF$ can be made by means of imaginary geometry coupling~\cite{berestycki2020dimers}).
+Our main goal therefore is to develop a setup that includes Temperleyan graphs such as considered by Berestycki, Laslier, and Ray, and, on the other hand, allows to apply the discrete complex analysis technique and use it to get a structural understanding of the limit.
+Note that since the limit of $h_k - \EE h_k$ constructed by Berestycki, Laslier, and Ray does not depend on the particular sequence of graphs, we can restrict our attention only to graphs with special geometric properties; however, such graphs must exist on each marked Riemann surface.

-To achieve this goal we consider a Riemann surface $\Sigma$ equipped with a locally flat metric with conical singularities.
-Adapting to the setting above, we assume that the number of singularities is $-\chi(\Sigma)$, they all have conical angles $4\pi$ and are located at the `punctures' $p_1,\dots, p_{-\chi(\Sigma)}$ associated with Temperleyan graphs.
-We also assume that each boundary component of $\Sigma$ has a neighborhood isometric to a vertical cylinder (such a metric always exists, see Proposition~\ref{prop:existence_of_metric_on_Sigma}).
-Using that the metric is locally Euclidean, we extend the notion of a t-embedding introduced in~\cite{CLR1} by Chelkak, Laslier and Russkikh to this setup and consider bipartite graphs on $\Sigma$ whose dual possess a `regular enough' t-embedding into $\Sigma$.
-If $\partial \Sigma\neq \varnothing$, then we rather consider t-embeddings on the double of $\Sigma$ (which also is equipped with a locally flat metric due to our assumption about the boundary) that are symmetric under the natural involution.
-A t-embedding of the dual graph provides a natural choice for dimer weights.
-We address the reader to Examples~\ref{intro_example:torus},~\ref{intro_example:pillow_surface} and~\ref{intro_example:triangular_graphs} of the graphs on Riemann surfaces that satisfy all our assumptions.
-The last two examples are already quite general and of independent interest, in particular, the construction given in Example~\ref{intro_example:triangular_graphs} is already sufficient for the reconstruction result needed for Beresticki, Laslier, and Ray work~\cite{BerestyckiLaslierRayI, BerestyckiLaslierRayII}.
-Note also that this setup includes isoradial graphs with the corresponding `critical' weights~\cite{KenyonCriticalPlanarGraphs} embedded into $\Sigma$ (with conical singularities being centers of faces).
+To describe our setup we begin with a choice of a \emph{uniformization} of a marked surface $(\Sigma, p_1,\dots, p_{-\chi(\Sigma)})$.
+As the number of marked points is conveniently equal to $-\chi(\Sigma)$, it is natural to fix a locally flat metric on $\Sigma$ with conical singularities at $p_1,\dots, p_{-\chi(\Sigma)}$ with cone angles $4\pi$.
+We also assume that each boundary component of $\Sigma$ has a neighborhood isometric to a vertical cylinder with horizontal boundary; such a metric always exists and is unique up to a global rescaling, see Proposition~\ref{prop:existence_of_metric_on_Sigma}.
+Using that the metric is locally Euclidean, we extend the notion of a t-embedding introduced in~\cite{CLR1} by Chelkak, Laslier and Russkikh to this setup and consider bipartite graphs on $\Sigma$ whose dual possess a `regular enough' t-embedding into $\Sigma$ (see Sections~\ref{subsubsec:intro_t-embedding_prelim} and~\ref{subsubsec:intro_graph_assumptions}).
+If $\partial \Sigma\neq \varnothing$, then we rather consider t-embeddings on the double (see Section~\ref{subsec:intro_flat_metric}) of $\Sigma$ (which also is equipped with a locally flat metric due to our assumption about the boundary) that are symmetric under the natural involution.
+A t-embedding of the dual graph provides a natural choice for the dimer weights.